htim327/QuantumGravity/docs/source/MeasurementAndEntanglementGradient.rst

     TimeDisorder5 = [-1 TimeDisorder5];
     wave2 = wave;
     % The following matrix stores information regarding the probability of the
-    % particle occupying each sites for the reference system unaffected by
+    % particle occupying each site for the reference system unaffected by
     % entanglement or wave function collapse
     jprobsa = zeros(1,2+2*(Li-1)+2*Li*(Lj-1),N);
     % The following matrix stores information regarding the probability of the
-    % particle occupying each sites for the system where entanglement and wave
+    % particle occupying each site for the system where entanglement and wave
     % function collapse are involved
     jprobsb = zeros(1,2+2*(Li-1)+2*Li*(Lj-1),N);
     aph = 0;